jvolosin/etl-project/README.md

 - Data Time Period: 1961 - 1990
 - Data Accessed: 12/03/2020

-The data set consists of two columns:
+The data set consists of 2 fields:
 - Country: the country where the temperature data is from.
 - Average Yearly Temperature